ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ## Block vs inline content in table cells

-The table feature allows creating block content (like paragraphs, lists, headings, etc.) in table cells.
+The table feature allows for creating block content (like paragraphs, lists, headings, etc.) inside table cells.
 However, if a table cell contains just one paragraph and this paragraph has no special attributes (like text alignment), the cell content is considered "inline" and the paragraph is not rendered.

-This means that a table cell can be in two states: with inline content or with block content.
+This means that a table cell can have two states: with inline content or with block content.
 The reason for this differentiation is that most tables contain only inline content (e.g. in the [demo](#demos) above) and it is common for "data tables" to not contain any block content.
-In such scenario, printing out `<p>` elements would be semantically incorrect and also unnecessary.
-There are, however, scenarios where the user wants to create, for example, a list inside the table and then support for block content is necessary, too.
+In such a scenario, printing out `<p>` elements would be semantically incorrect and also unnecessary.
+There are, however, scenarios where the user wants to create, for example, a list inside a table cell and then the support for block content is necessary.

 <info-box>
-	"Rendering" here means the view layer.
-In the model a cell is always filled with at least a `<paragraph>`.
-This is because of consistency, as &mdash; since a cell always has some block content &mdash; the text is never directly inside `<tableCell>`.
+	"Rendering" here refers to the view layer.
+In the model, a cell is always filled with at least a `<paragraph>`.
+This is because of consistency, as &mdash; since a cell always has some block content &mdash; the text is never directly inside the `<tableCell>`.
 This also allows features like <kbd>Enter</kbd> support to work out of the box (since a `<paragraph>` exists in the model, it can be split despite the fact that it is not present in the view).
 </info-box>

 ### Inline content